-Some most common fish that can lie with Oscars can include Silver Dollars, Plecos, Severum cichlids, Jack Dempseys, and loaches.
-You should always avoid smaller fishes, fin nipping fish and shy fish with Oscars.
+Some of the most common fish that can lie with Oscars include Silver Dollars, Plecos, Severum cichlids, Jack Dempseys, and loaches.
+You should always avoid smaller fish, fin-nipping fish, and shy fish with Oscars.

 Oscar Fish – An Introduction

 Before you can decide on the best tankmates for Oscras, it would be practical to check out the behavioural patterns of the Oscars.
-In fact, oscars are the most popular among the freshwater fish and considered to be water puppies.
+In fact, Oscars are the most popular among freshwater fish and are considered to be water puppies.
 Scientifically known as Astronotus ocellatus, Oscars belong to the larger fish varieties belonging to the genre of South American Cichlids.

-They are bright in color and come with a few easy care requirements.
-But, their behavioural pattern may be a little disappointing.
-If you are wondering about the right tankmates to keep with Oscars, to be matter of fact, Oscars do not need any tankmate.
+They are bright in color and come with a few easy-care requirements.
+But their behavioural pattern may be a little disappointing.
+If you are wondering about the right tankmates to keep with Oscars, to be a matter of fact, Oscars do not need any tankmates.
 Based on my own experience, I would say Oscars hate tankmates.
 They are happy alone and keep themselves entertained.
+But, some aquarists have successfully kept them with large, semi-aggressive species.

-Oscars are primarily a preaddatory fish.
+Oscars are primarily predatory fish.
 If something is small enough to get into their mouth, they will devour it.
 That is one of the reasons why you should avoid keeping an Oscar with any other fish.

 Best Oscar Tankmates – A Possible List